shopware/docs/products/sales-agent/index.md

 The *Sales Agent* application does not belong to *the default Storefront*.
 It's a standalone Frontend app running with Nuxt instance.
 This template will be hosted in a separate instance with a new domain, which will be different from the Storefront domain.
 :::

+To get access to the private Gitlab repository, please create a ticket in your [Shopware Account](https://account.shopware.com).
+Access is granted after a short validation or a purchase of the Beyond or Evolve license.

 ## Prerequisites